ggez44/frc/README.md

 ## rankings.rb
-updated version that uses TBA's api instead, and uses the same algorithm as the \_old version
+updated version that uses TBA's api instead, and uses the same algorithm as the \_old version i left my TBA api key is in the file, better if you go get your own (it's free),

 This version has 3 options.. ("ruby rankings.rb 2024cabe")